 The details & portraits

 I understand that a lot of effort has gone into your wedding, all those details, the dress, the flowers, the tables, and the cake etc. These are integral parts of the wedding day and should be documented into the story.
 But they should not consume a documentary photographer time.
 It takes 5-10 mins to gather a good collection of detail images from a reception before the room becomes consumed with people.
-Some details I just don’t do, things like taking your rings and placing them on a leaf and giving you 25 almost identical images to pad out the collection with is something I don’t do.
+Some details I just don’t do, things like taking your rings and placing them on a leaf or some shit.
 If however I stumble across your rings and can photograph them in the state that I found them then I may just do that if it’s a worthy images in keeping with the documentary style.
 It’s the same with the dress, I would rather not be carrying it around looking for a place to hang it because my time should be spent in the moment being a ready photographer.
 However, if I show up and your dress is on show, you can be sure I will capture it and it’s details.
 I do prefer photographing the dress on the bride rather than photographing it like it's a product going into a catalog.